estherric/estherric.github.io/index.md

 * Lab 7

     Lab 7, part 2, was also a favorite of mine since we had to deal with more variables and restrictions.
 First, we got a piece of paper and wrote each condition for each street.
 The diagram helped me concoct a clean if statement exhibiting whether one can park on the street.
-Specificallym the function "CanParkOnAsh" validates that we cannot park on Wednesday from 10 a.m. to 12 p.m.
+Specifically, the function "CanParkOnAsh" validates that we cannot park on Wednesday from 10 a.m. to 12 p.m.